Exelon Corporation (EXC) Stock Could Soon Reward Patient Investors

 Exelon Corporation (EXC): Who are the competitors?

-The company’s main competitors (and peers) include NextEra Energy Inc. (NEE) that is trading 2.50% up over the past 12 months and Duke Energy Corporation (DUK) that is -3.18% lower over the same period.
-The Southern Company (SO) is 12.92% up on the 1-year trading charts.
+The company’s main competitors (and peers) include NextEra Energy Inc. (NEE) that is trading -5.18% down over the past 12 months and Duke Energy Corporation (DUK) that is -11.78% lower over the same period.
+The Southern Company (SO) is 2.31% up on the 1-year trading charts.